Introduction and Technical Specifications

 Cooler Master’s N600 rounds out the new case series.
 The case measures 207 x 455 x 520mm and is constructed of a plastic polymer.
 In addition to the included XtraFlow fans, the case can accommodate up to 8 more 120mm fans.
 It has a removable hard drive cage that allows gamers to use graphics cards up to 430mm GPUs.
 A 240mm water cooling radiator can be installed in the top of the case as well.
 The N600 has a large mesh front panel that allows for front intake fans.

 According to TechPowerUp, the Cooler Master N200 will be available in Europe later this month for 33 Euros while the larger N400 and N600 cases will be available in June for 42 Euros and 67.5 Euros respectively.
 Those prices work out to about $43 for the N200, $55 for the N400, and $89 for the N600, though that could change a bit as there is no word on official US pricing yet.
 Personally, I'm not a fan of the aesthetics, but at least the prices aren't terrible.

 Introduction and Features

-Enermax has a well earned reputation for delivering reliable power supplies, enclosures, and other accessories to the PC enthusiast market.
-Their new Platimax Series includes five power supplies ranging from 600W to 1200W.
-We will be taking a detailed look at the Platimax 1000W power supply in this review.
-All Platimax power supplies are certified to deliver 80 Plus Platinum efficiencies and feature modular cables and quiet operation.
+Enermax has a well-earned reputation for delivering reliable power supplies, enclosures, and other accessories to the PC enthusiast market.
+Their new TriAthlor Series includes three power supplies including 550W, 650W and 700W models.
+We will be taking a detailed look at the TriAthlor 550W power supply in this review.
+All TriAthlor power supplies are certified to deliver 80 Plus Bronze efficiencies and feature modular cables and quiet operation.
 Ecomaster is the authorized US agent for Enermax branded products.